turingschool-examples/intermission-assignments/prep-for-module-2.markdown

 **REQUIRED**

-* [Getting Started with Sinatra](http://tutorials.jumpstartlab.com/topics/sinatra/getting_started.html): Skip the "Rendering JSON" section.
-This should take you 1 hour.
 * [Web Guesser](http://tutorials.jumpstartlab.com/projects/web_guesser.html): Build out base functionality and add one of the three extensions.
-This project should take you 2-4 hours.
+Approximately 2-4 hours.
 * [Task Manager](#): This project will be up by Monday.
-It should take 3-6 hours.
+Approximately 3-6 hours.
+Build it twice :)

 **OPTIONAL**